-Plant-Animal relationships.
-Papilio dardanus caterpillars have been found on Xymalos (Jordaan & Lötter 2012).
+Plant-Animal Relationships.
+Papilio dardanus caterpillars have been found on Xymalos (Jordaan & Lötter 2012); see also Lauraceae.

 Previous Relationships.
 Only three of the subfamilies (Monimioideae, Hortonioideae and Mollinedioideae) of Monimiaceae as circumscribed by Money et al. (1950), Cronquist (1981), and Takhtajan (1997) are included here; for the rest of the family, see Siparunaceae and Atherospermataceae.

-[Hernandiaceae + Lauraceae]: primary stem ± with vascular cylinder; vessel elements with simple perforation plates; hippocrepiform cells in pericycle?; leaves spiral, lamina margins entire, (lobed); P whorled; (filaments slender); tapetum amoeboid; microspore mother cells in single layer; exine thin, spines set in a reduced granular layer, intine very thick, outer layer with a radially oriented microfibrillar structure; G 1, stylar canal 0, stigma dry; ovule pachychalazal, outer integument ³4 cells across, (micropyle not covered), hypostase 0; embryo sac more or less linear; testa thick, multiplicative; endosperm 0; germination epigeal.
+[Hernandiaceae + Lauraceae]: primary stem ± with vascular cylinder; vessel elements with simple perforation plates; hippocrepiform cells in pericycle?; leaves spiral, lamina margins entire, (lobed); (heterodichogamy +); P whorled; (filaments slender); tapetum amoeboid; microspore mother cells in single layer; pollenexine thin, spines set in a reduced granular layer, intine very thick, outer layer with a radially oriented microfibrillar structure; G 1, inferior, stylar canal 0, stigma dry; ovule pachychalazal, outer integument ³4 cells across, (apex of nucellus exposed), hypostase 0; embryo sac more or less linear; testa thick, multiplicative; endosperm 0; germination epigeal.

 Pollination Biology.
-Rohwer (2009) compares the heterodichogamous flowers of Lauraceae with those of Hernandiaceae (for Hernandia, see Endress & Lorence 2004) and suggests that heterodichogamy may be common to the two. he interprets the floral morphology of Hernandiaceae in this context; heterodichogamy may be another synapomorphy at this level.
+Rohwer (2009) compares the heterodichogamous flowers (two morphs - in one the flowers discharge pollen first, in the other, the stigma is receptive first) of Lauraceae with those of Hernandiaceae (for Hernandia, see Endress & Lorence 2004) and suggests that heterodichogamy may be common to the two.
+He interprets the floral morphology of Hernandiaceae in this context.

 Chemistry, Morphology, etc. For the distinctive pollen of these two families, see Kubitzki (1981).